PostHog/posthog.com/contents/apps/segment/docs.md

 3. Search for 'Property Filter' press 'Install'
 4. Configure the by app by following the onscreen instructions.

-It's important to note that this app effectively removes information from PostHog events by setting properities to `null`.
+It's important to note that this app effectively removes information from PostHog events by setting properties to `null`.
 Apps on PostHog run in sequence, so it usually makes sense to place this app at the _end_ of a sequence.

 Note: If you are filtering `$ip`, `event.ip` will also be set to null.